Sharkbit: Take Down Bruce the Great White and Save the Beachgoers in Stern's Latest Pinball Creation

 Getting Started with Jaws

 • Shark Encounters: Shoot the shark cage (repeatedly to boost encounter scoring), then any flashing white shot to start a shark encounter.
-Shoot the flashing blue shots to light the encounter jackpot at the fin drop target.
+Shoot the flashing blue shots to qualify the encounter jackpot at the fin drop target.
+When enough blue shots have been hit, the flashing red & white shot will spawn the shark fin.

 • Fish Finder: Complete the left standup targets to light the lane above the mini-flipper for fish finder.
 The next flashing target hit when the ball rolls through the lane scores the flashing award.